ptahdunbar/wp-skeleton-plugin/README.md

 # WP Skeleton Plugin [![Build Status](https://travis-ci.org/ptahdunbar/wp-skeleton-plugin.png?branch=master)](https://travis-ci.org/ptahdunbar/wp-skeleton-plugin)

+> "A Walking Skeleton is an implementation of the thinnest possible slice of real functionality that we can automatically build, deploy and test end-to-end." - Freeman & Pryce GOOS

-> This is a work in progress.
+**NOTE** This is a work in progress.
 Very alpha, subject to sweeping changes at random intervals :)

 ## Installation

-#### Via composer
+### Via composer

+#### Download into plugins directory:

 ```
 {